2007 Appalachian State vs. Michigan football game: Media reaction

 In 2012, Jerry Hinnen of CBS Sports described it as "the biggest upset of the past five years of college football", and described it as having "set the table" for an "epically chaotic" 2007 season as well as "four years' worth of headline-making upsets to follow".
 Dennis Dodd of CBS Sports said in 2012 that "we may never see its likes again".
 He said that the game "reminded us why the college game is the best", but felt that such a result would become more unlikely in the future, as many conferences are moving to increase to nine conference games, reducing the need to play FCS teams.
 In 2019, Sports Illustrated ranked the game as the greatest upset in college football history.

-Since Appalachian State's victory, five other FCS teams have defeated ranked FBS teams.
+Since Appalachian State's victory, four other FCS teams have defeated ranked FBS teams.
 In 2010, James Madison defeated 13th-ranked Virginia Tech 21–16.
 In 2013, Eastern Washington beat 25th-ranked Oregon State, 49–46.
-The year also saw North Dakota State record a 24–21 victory over Kansas State, the defending Big 12 champions.
+The year also saw North Dakota State record a 24–21 victory over unranked Kansas State, the defending Big 12 champions.
 On September 17, 2016, North Dakota State defeated No. 13 Iowa 23–21 in a game played in Kinnick Stadium.

 On September 4, 2021, Montana defeated No. 20 Washington 13–7 at Husky Stadium.